 I gained a lot from the day and enjoyed myself tremendously, my thanks to Gareth and Di for their efforts and to everyone else for making it such a pleasant day.

-(Earth Science Teachers' Association) and the Earth Science Education Unit at Keele University.
+Instead of our usual Thursday evening talk, we invited Paul Grant to come and give us a demonstration of the Earth Science Teaching models developed by ESTA (Earth Science Teachers' Association) and the Earth Science Education Unit at Keele University.
 Paul had whetted our appetite by showing us a video clip of his model of mountain-building processes when he talked to us about the Baetics last year.

 In the event Paul was called away at short notice to accompany Imperial College students to the Baetics so he sent along Nikki Edwards to guide us through the models.